Anxiety Has Left the Building, Vitamin B1 has arrived BUY NOW

 Migraines are primarily caused by a genetic dysfunction in the brain's energy metabolism and electrolyte balance, which can be influenced by certain lifestyle and dietary habits.

-The foundational elements of SMP is supplementing with necessary electrolytes like sodium, magnesium, and potassium.
+The foundational element of SMP is supplementing with necessary electrolytes like sodium, magnesium, and potassium.

 References: